 Plastic Salad Containers

-Pros: cheap, readily available, sturdy, is a built-in greenhouse
+Pros: cheap, readily available in different dimensions, sturdy, is a built-in greenhouse with humidity control

-Cons: not all plastic is safe to reuse, you must keep an eye on greenhouse domes and vent regularly to avoid dampening off, need to prick out and transplant germinated seedlings one by one which will inevitably cause some loss
+Cons: not all plastic is safe to reuse, you must keep an eye on greenhouse domes and vent regularly to avoid damping-off, need to prick out and transplant germinated seedlings one by one which will inevitably cause some loss

 So, most like you don’t have a soil blocking tool around your home.
 But, they cost you about $35 and once you have one, it is the option with the least waste, because it requires no additional materials outside of your seed-starting mix.